PopeyedLocket/flutter-common-utils/README.md

 #### TO DO:
 ```
-	finish the flutter tutorials
-		see dart_and_flutter in the tutorials folder
-			next is to set up the coding env

-	make a bunch of flutter common components (in the projects folder)
+	make a bunch of flutter common utils (in the projects folder)

 		for a centralized database
 			would be cool if it connected with your backend database common components
 			with app server scalability handled by aws